Logo Picture Left SideLogo Picture Right SideLogo Text at Center

 (The following list of Arizona quarries is not a complete list of all of the historical quarries in the state, only the ones I have been able to locate.
 If you know of more historical quarries in Arizona, please contact me.
 Peggy B. Perazzo).

-• Map Showing Quarry Sites & Major Transportation Routes (circa 1962) in Stone In Arizona, (in PDF) by Roland C. Townsend, Consulting Geologist, Phoenix, Arizona, 1962.
+• Map Showing Quarry Sites & Major Transportation Routes (circa 1961) in Stone In Arizona, by Roland C. Townsend, Consulting Geologist, Phoenix, Arizona, 1961.
 Originally prepared by the Arizona Development Board.
 50 pp. (A reprint is offered from the Arizona Department of Mines and Mineral Resources: List of Available Publications.)
 (Stone in Arizona is available in PDF format on the Arizona Department of Mines and Mineral Resources web site.)

 Following is a partial list of the Contents of Stone In Arizona: (III) General: History, Present uses, Industry economic status, Exploration, and Production and values; (IV) Resources: (A) Sandstone: Geology and area extent, Coconino sandstone, Structure, Composition and physical character, Production, Shipping, Costs, Specifications, products, trends in use, Problems, Moenkopi formation, DeChelly sandstone; (B) Marble: Geology and areal extent, Composition and physical character, Production, products, shipping, and costs, Specifications and trends, Problems; (C) Tuff: Terminology and general geology, Character of representative deposits, Production, and Problems; (D) Granite; (E) Slate; (F) Limestone; (G) Schist; (H) Miscellaneous stone: Rhyolite and porphyry, Basalt and scoria, Travertine, tufa, and onyx marble, Quartzite and quartz, Jasper, Copper stained rock, Magnesite, Serpentine; (V) Available Stone - Land Status and Acquisition of Mining Rights; (VI) Transportation & Freight Rates: Railroads and Trucking; (VII) Labor Market; (VIII) Depletion Allowance, Taxes, and Insurance; (IX) Potential; (X) Glossary; (XI) Annotated Bibliography; (XII) Agencies Concerned with Stone Industry; Map - Showing quarry sites and major transportation routes.)